aweymo-ui/aerial_timelapse/content/3_gee.md

 gallery: true
 ---

 While I found the learning curve for this resource steep, its adaptability, variety of datasets, and convenient export settings make it an excellent choice for geolocation.
-Like the USGS Earth Explorer, you’ll need to sign a waiver confirming that you’ll use the resource for non-profit purposes, but you should gain near-immediate access after signing.
+Like the USGS Earth Explorer, you'll need to sign a waiver confirming that you'll use the resource for non-profit purposes, but you should gain near-immediate access after signing.

 The interface resembles a text editor familiar to those with coding experience.
-The left pane displays the scripts you’ve written, along with examples of other scripts you can automatically generate to aid your learning of the programmatic language.
+The left pane displays the scripts you've written, along with examples of other scripts you can automatically generate to aid your learning of the programmatic language.
 You’ll also find the Google Earth Engine documentation here for specific functionalities.
 The center pane is where you write and run your code, while the right pane features a console that functions as a terminal, displaying error messages and printing data after script execution.
-The task pane lists the scripts you’ve run along with their status.
+The task pane lists the scripts you've run along with their status.

 The intention of the code is to create a time lapse over Moscow, ID, covering the longest possible time span.